 Well, as far as we know it all started in 26,000 BC with an eight inch long stone dildo discovered in the famous Hohle Fels Cave in Germany.
 This phallic shaped sculpture is thought very likely to have been used as a sex aid by its Ice Age makers.
 Humans might not have been able to read or have known how to write, but we knew how to have sex!
 Needless to say, we’ve come a long way since then!

 Have you ever found yourself getting turned on by watching a sex scene in a movie, or perhaps an erotic music video?
 We all have!
 Becoming aroused watching other people enjoy the pleasures of sex (and everything that comes with it), is completely natural and normal.
 Here at Pulse and Cocktails, we are on a mission to break the taboo around women watching pornography.
-Porn is not just for men to watch and there are lots of benefits for both sexes by watching porn.
+Adult content is not just for men to watch and there are lots of benefits for both sexes by watching.

 Read on further to discover tips on all the advantages of watching pornography and how it can improve your sex life.